CompPhysics/MLErasmus/README.md

 - Reduction of data sets, from PCA to clustering, supervised and unsupervised methods
 - Work on numerical projects to illustrate the theory.
 The projects play a central role and you are expected to know modern programming languages like Python or C++.

-## Prerequisites

-Basic knowledge in programming and mathematics, with an emphasis on linear algebra.
-Knowledge of Python or/and C++ as programming languages is strongly recommended and experience with Jupiter notebook is recommended.

 ## The course has two central parts

 1. Statistical analysis and optimization of data